 Primary education is selected for our study as the primary education is more valuable for the society and economy.
+The study is basically based on analytical in nature.
 The paper is based on secondary data.
 The secondary data were collected from both government and non-government sources.
 In addition to secondary data, a large number of discussions were held with knowledgeable persons regarding the primary education in Assam.